AraiKensuke/RPSvAI/README.md

 3)  `conda create -f $INSTALLDIR/RPSvAI-main/environment.yml` to create environment to run code.

+4)  Environment variables to set.\
+`TAISENDATA=$INSTALLDIR/DATA`\
+`RPSWORKDIR=$INSTALLDIR/WorkDir`\
+`RPSOUTPUTDIR=$INSTALLDIR/OutDir`

-4)  Folder `$INSTALLDIR/RPSvAI-main/DATA` contains anonymized human vs AI RPS data.
+5)  Folder `$INSTALLDIR/RPSvAI-main/DATA` contains anonymized human vs AI RPS data from TestMyBrain.org-hosted web-based experiment.
 In each directory organized by collection date, there are 1 or more directories called \
     `$INSTALLDIR/RPSvAI-main/DATA/TMB2/YYYYMMDD/YYYYMMDD-HHMM-SS/x`, \
     where x=1, 2, ... are the game number (each game 300 rounds) for this participant.
 Under this directory, there is a file called block1_AI.dat, a flat text file containing game data.

-5)  Environment variables to set.\
-`TAISENDATA=$INSTALLDIR/DATA`\
-`RPSWORKDIR=$INSTALLDIR/WorkDir`\
-`RPSOUTPUTDIR=$INSTALLDIR/OutDir`

-3)  Create conda environment

-4)  Create simulated data
+#  Analysis
+The same code is used to analyze the 1st and 2nd run (< 20 subjects) data of human subjects vs AI RPS, and data generated in simulation vs AI RPS.
+Some subjects completed both the game and the AQ28 questionnaire, and some subjects also appeared to not be engaged during the game (ie making responses too quickly suggests mashing keyboard).
+There is a 2-step filtering mechanism to remove these subjects for analysis.
+##  Human subject data
+Data collected from TestMyBrain.org-hosted experiment reides in
+#  Creating simulated data.
+We included simulation code for validating our analysis.
 simulation/simulate_human_JS_5CFs

+#  Analyzing human RPS data
 5)  Analyze Human RPS data
 ### calculate the conditional response probabilities
 calcCR.py